nonsorich/Quantium-Data-Analytics-Virtual-Internship-Program/README.md

 Manager for Chips, who wants to better understand the types of customers who purchase Chips and their<br /> purchasing behaviour within the region.

+<h3>Task 1</h3>
-<h3>Task 1:</h3> Data Preparation and Customer Analytics
+<h4>Data Preparation and Customer Analytics </h4>
-Conduct analysis on your client's transaction dataset and identify customer purchasing<br /> behaviours to generate insights and provide commercial recommendations.
+Conduct analysis on your client's transaction dataset and identify customer purchasing behaviours to <br /> generate insights and provide commercial recommendations.

 Examine transaction data - look for inconsistencies, missing data across the data set, outliers,<br />
 correctly identified category items, numeric data across all tables.
 If you determine any anomalies<br />